 This animal-themed humane education resource guide, created in collaboration with the ASPCA and IFAW, contains 40 lesson plans, worksheets and activities for students in grades K-12.
 They can be easily integrated into the classroom curriculum, as well as informal education programs in communities, libraries, summer camps, and home schooling.

 This seven-lesson curriculum for three-to-five-year-olds aims to inspire children to act with kindness toward all living beings and the natural world.
 Developed in partnership with Volunteers of America Los Angeles (VOALA) and Social Compassion, the curriculum was piloted by 100 Head Start teachers in California.

 Justice for All

-Created in partnership with the Peace Learning Center, these teaching resources help educate youth for social responsibility.
+Created in partnership with the Peace Learning Center, these teaching resources include lesson plans, activities and worksheets that help educate youth for social responsibility.
 With nearly 50 thematic lessons and activities, these resources help students learn crucial information, think critically, and develop solutions for many of the modern issues facing our world.

 Already a Member?